yrzgithub/Repair-Brain-PC-3.0/README.md

     * Same will be developed for android.
     * Windows app and Android app can be synced via cloud.
     * Options for cutting the audio files will be added.
+    * Web app for the same will be developed.

 ## Developer Contact